Year 3: Hepworth class

 In Year 3 children have the opportunity to write in many different formats, have guided reading daily, visit the school library to get a book to take home as well as consolidating and progressing their learning in maths through number, shape, data handling and problem solving.

-Reading books and reading diaries go home every afternoon and are brought to school every morning.
-We encourage the children to read every night, and write in their reading diary each time they do so.
+Reading books are taken home every afternoon and are brought back to school every morning.
+We encourage the children to read with an adult every night.
 To support maths you could help them practice their mental maths and times tables.

 PE will take place on Wednesday mornings.
 Children need a plain white t-shirt and blue jogging bottoms or shorts to change into, as well as suitable footwear (plimsolls or trainers).